Virginia Wesleyan University Alumni News and Accomplishments

-Ulia Nelson '18 is starting a new position as a Technical Writer at Tesla Industries, Inc.
+Ulia Nelson '18 started a new position as a Technical Writer at Tesla Industries, Inc.

 Joseph DelPo '17 is working for Fox Sports as a Crew Member.

 Breanna Muir '13 earned her M.A. in Film and Video from American University and is now a Video Technician at the Washington Post.

 Britton Hipple '16 graduated from Virginia Tech with a Masters in Biochemistry and is enrolled in the Ph.D. program in Curriculum and Instruction in the Integrative STEM Education program.